Sessho-maru/React_Audio/README.md

 > `title` and `artist`: Required to get Youtube search result<br/><br/>
 > Plus `album name`, `album cover`: Best<br/>

+I prepared some music as the test examples<br/>
+Enjoy with your favorite tunes!

 <br/>

 # How to Install on local machine